 Advance planning

-While your kitten is very young and staying at home with you, it’s a great time to start planning how you’d like to manage their outside time.
+While your kitten is very young and staying at home with you, it’s a great time to start planning how you’d like to manage their outside time - unless you plan on owning an indoor cat.

 Identification for your cat